 Doctor in Training

 Hi.
-My name is Rikki and I am a Medical Student in Southern CA. I hope you enjoy what nonsense I decide to post.
+My name is Rikki and I am now a Family and Preventive Medicine resident in Southern CA. I hope you enjoy what nonsense I decide to post.
 Thanks for visiting my blog!!

 Monday, May 18